Bonkeyzz/SSH_Ramdisk_Creator/README.md

 # Cloning

-1. Clone and cd into this repository: `git clone https://github.com/Bonkeyzz/SSHRD_Ramdisk_Creator --recursive && cd SSHRD_Script`.
+1. Clone and cd into this repository: `git clone https://github.com/Bonkeyzz/SSHRD_Ramdisk_Creator --recursive && cd SSHRD_Ramdisk_Creator`.
 If you have cloned this before, run `cd SSHRD_Ramdisk_Creator && git pull` to pull new changes
 2. After being in the repo directory, do `pip install -r requirements.txt`